active-interest/seo-ultimate/readme.txt

 Tested up to: 2.8
 Stable tag: 0.3

-This all-in-one SEO plugin can rewrite title tags, noindex archives, customize meta data, and insert canonical tags (with many more features coming soon).
+This all-in-one SEO plugin can rewrite title tags, noindex archives, customize meta data, and insert canonical tags (with many more features coming).

 == Description ==